Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 It's possible to do.

-I've had and I shook 'em.
+I've had, and I shook them.

 There are ways to do it.

-Um dirty little secret is all these people get PR people.
+Dirty little secret is all these people get PR people.

-Call the paparazzi, whoever guess what?
+Call a paparazzi whoever, guess what?

-You think these people just happen to hang out at hairstylist salons all day long waiting to see who might pop in.
+You think these people just happen to hang out at hairstylist salons all day long waiting to see who might pop in?

 Their time is valuable too.